keelancook/missions-center/cgcs-staff-information/onboarding/cgcs-job-responsibilities.md

 ### Database Coordinator - Harold Kinsman

 #### Role:
-To oversee the formation of our database (HubSpot) and to help weave HubSpot into our workflow.
+To oversee the formation of our databases (HubSpot and Prayer Cards) and to help weave HubSpot into our workflow.
 I also do a myriad of other tasks that the director wants me to do, such as developing our documentation on GitHub.

 #### Responsibilities:
 * Ensure HubSpot is up-to-date with accurate student information.